AppointmentGuru/AppointmentGuru-Website/help/add-appointment-types.md

 ---
 layout: page
-title: How do I add the products or services that I offer?
+title: How do I add the appointment types that I offer?
-permalink: /help/add-services/
+permalink: /help/add-appointment-types/
 description:
 keywords:
 ---